comsysto/github-pages-basic-auth-proxy/README.md

   * GitHub Page we want to secure:
     * https://comsysto.github.io/github-pages-basic-auth-proxy/086e41eb6ff7a50ad33ad742dbaa2e70b75740c4950fd5bbbdc71981e6fe88e3/
     * This is a gh-pages branch of a public repo.
-In real scenario this would be a private repo and no one could guess the obfuscator-dirname.
+In real scenario this would be a private repo and no one could guess the obfuscator.
     * Contents of gh-pages: https://github.com/comsysto/github-pages-basic-auth-proxy/tree/gh-pages
   * Proxy-URL we want to use:
     * https://my-secure-github-page.comsysto.com/